 Bill: When it was first offered, economics sort of interested me, but I didn't really want to do AP Econ.
-So I was like "Oh, I could take this, it's a new thing, I'll test it out to see what it was like."
+So I was like "Oh, I could take this, it's a new thing, I'll dropping the second semester of it is that I'm obvitest it out to see what it was like."
 And then Game Theory.
 They were both very math-y classes.
 I did them both to see how it was, and I did them for the class.
 I didn't do it for the experience, honestly, but the experience was an added bonus, just to see how the setup was.

 Matt: I took GOA because it offered a couple psychology courses, and psychology was something that really interested me.
 Over the summer, I had read up on it as a subject, and the only psychology related class at St. Mark's was AP Psychology, and for my junior year I was already taking 3 AP's and did not want to take a fourth.
-So I decided to take an intro course just to familiarize myself with the terminology, reading, key figures, things like that, so that when I did end up taking AP Psychology when I had more time, I would be as prepared as possible.
+So I decided to take an intro course just to familiarize myself with the terminology, reading, key figures, things like that, so that when I did end up taking AP Psychology when I had more time, I would be as prepared as possible